usnistgov/dioptra/docs/source/how-to/setup-dioptra/get-container-images/download-container-images.rst

 .. rst-class:: header-on-a-card header-steps

-Step 2: Pull Worker Images
+Step 4: Pull Worker Images
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

+You will need at least one worker image to run Jobs in Dioptra.
+Each image comes equipped with different dependencies and is configured for different hardware (CPU vs GPU).

+**Steps**

-Pull one or more worker images depending on your needs.
+1. Pull one (or more) worker images depending on your needs.

 **CPU workers:**